ga-wdi-pvd/rails_features_CRD/readme.md

 ### Generators: Models & Migrations (2:50 - 3:10, 20 min)

-In Rails, there are terminal commands that generate massive amounts of code for you.
-If you find yourself using these commands, you should know what each file being created does.
-Then use them at your leisure.
-That said we're going to learn some basic ones today.
+In Rails, there are terminal commands (rails generators) that generate massive amounts of code for you.
+If you find yourself using these commands, you should know what each file being created does, then use them at your discretion.
+That said, we're going to learn some basic ones today.

 ### Models